-We have maintained the same level of success and retention.
+From the academic years 2008 -09 to 2009 - 10 we have increased the levels of success and retention: Retention 77% - 86%, and Success 61% - 66%.
 We see this as a success since the quality of the students entering the classes is getting weaker.
 Philosophy classes require a great deal of critical thinking and critical writing that have high standards.
-The students entering the classes are not often proficient as critical thinkers and writers; that they stay in the classes is a testament to the hard work of the instructors.
+The students entering the classes are not often proficient as critical thinkers and writers; that students stay in the classes, and that they are successful, is a testament to the work of the instructors.